 For the Associate's, Bachelor's, and Master's programs, information was obtained about particular content covered in students' practicum requirements (see Table 5).
 Early childhood practicum was defined as supervised work in a care or educational setting with children, any ages from birth through 4 years.
 Practicum must include more than observation.
 Using this definition, practicum may be the same as field placement or student teaching.
-All the Associate's and Bachelor's programs required a practicum.
-The Master's program in Delaware did not require a practicum.
+All of the programs in Mississippi required a practicum.